Dutoprol extended-release tablets

 Do not suddenly stop taking Dutoprol extended-release tablets.
 Sharp chest pain, irregular heartbeat, and sometimes heart attack may occur if you suddenly stop taking Dutoprol extended-release tablets.
 The risk may be greater if you have certain types of heart disease.
 Your doctor should slowly lower your dose over several weeks if you need to stop taking it.
 This should be done even if you only take Dutoprol extended-release tablets for high blood pressure.
 Heart disease is common and you may not know you have it.
 Limit physical activity while you are lowering your dose.
 If new or worsened chest pain or other heart problems occur, contact your doctor right away.
 You may need to start taking Dutoprol extended-release tablets again.

-Dutoprol extended-release tablets is used for:
+Dutoprol extended-release tablets are used for:

 Treating high blood pressure.

-Dutoprol extended-release tablets is a beta-adrenergic blocking agent (beta-blocker) and diuretic combination.
+Dutoprol extended-release tablets are a beta-adrenergic blocking agent (beta-blocker) and diuretic combination.
 The beta-blocker works by slowing down the heartbeat, helping the heart beat more regularly, and reducing the amount of work the heart has to do.
 The diuretic increases the elimination of excess fluid, which helps to decrease blood pressure.

 Do NOT use Dutoprol extended-release tablets if: